nwisr/nwisr.github.io/README.md

   * Hightlights
     * Referee management and assigning services
     * Why Outdoor Referees Choose Metro 7v7?
-  * Photo
+  * NWISR logo
   * Contact Eric
     * Photo of Eric
     * About Eric
   * Subscribe to Mailing List
-* Testimonials
-  * From facilities
-  * From referees
-  * Need background image
 * Registration/Login (mini-cards)
   * Overview of how to become a referee
-  * Obtain USSF certification
+  * Obtain USSF certification - NOT FOR INDOOR
   * Submit W9 form
   * Submit Contract
   * Join SportZing